oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 >   deprecated in the parent, how can a child make it active?
 >   I don’t think this should be allowed to be refined at
 >   all.

-status: a new definition is unrestricted and will overwrite the one inherited from the property definition in the parent entity type definition.

 - validation: a new definition is unrestricted; this validation clause does not replace the validation clause defined in the property